ucsb-cs48/ucsb-cs48.github.io/_javatopics/code_style_checkstyle.md

 <plugin>
 ```

 The file `sun_checks.xml` is one that's built into the `checkstyle` product, and is documented here: <https://checkstyle.sourceforge.io/sun_style.html>.
+Another option is `google_style.xml` documented here: <https://checkstyle.sourceforge.io/google_style.html>.